 But what’s even more frustrating is that I washed the six new pairs and lost three socks along the way.

 It’s not just me.
-There are tons of memes about how little fairies go into your dryer to steal your socks and in your cabinets to steal your Tupperware lids.
+There are tons of memes about how little fairies go into your dryer to steal your socks and into your cabinets to steal your Tupperware lids.
 But, I’m here to help — with the socks, not the lids.

 4 Laundry Hacks So You Don’t Lose Your Socks

-1. Use a mesh laundry bag.
+Use a mesh laundry bag

 If you’ve never seen one, they are usually boards of wood with either clothespins or a basket at the bottom (like the photo above, which you can buy here).
-Then, when you’re folding your laundry, if you find a sock that’s missing a mate, you clip it to the board or drop it in the basket.
+Then, when you’re folding your laundry, if you find a sock that’s missing a mate, clip it to the board or drop it in the basket.

-Next time you do laundry, if you find it’s other half, you can take it off the board and make a pair.
+Next time you do laundry, if you find its other half, you can take it off the board and make a pair.

-3. Stick with one style.
+Stick with one style

 Pete, however, found a style of sock that he loves, so he bought a huge bag of them.
-So making sure he doesn’t lose socks is so easy because they’re all the same sock anyway.
+Making sure he doesn’t lose socks is so easy because they’re all the same sock anyway.
 Folding them means just making a huge stack of the same sock.
 If one is missing, no one knows.

-4. Toss socks as a pair.
+Throw away socks as a pair

 As I mentioned earlier, I’ve been noticing a lot of holes in my socks lately.
 What happens, though, is I get a hole in one sock and think that I should save the other one because it doesn’t have a hole.
 And for a while, I contemplate not tossing the hole-free sock.